 - Maryland State Department of Education (MSDE)

-- Middle States Commission of Elementary Schools (MSCES)
+- Middle States Commission on Elementary and Secondary Schools (MSA-CESS)

 - National Accreditation Commission (NAC)

 - National Association for the Education of Young Children (NAEYC)

 - National Association for Family Child Care (NAFCC)